vwxi/dht/PROTOCOL.md

 }
 ```

-where the serialized key is identical to the serialized ID and the packed binary data is a msgpack bin array
+where the serialized key is identical to the serialized ID and the binary data is a string containing the value

+if the "ok" value is any value other than 1, assume an error occurred

 #### sequence